-As a current Super SA member or investor (active or preserved) you can invest in the Super SA Income Stream.
+As a current Super SA member or investor (active or preserved), or spouse of a Super SA member, you can invest in the Super SA Income Stream.
 You may also be eligible to invest if you have received an entitlement from any other super scheme established by the South Australian Government for its employees in the last 24 months.
 If you are unsure whether you are eligible or not, please contact Super SA to confirm to avoid delays in processing your request.

-Each year you can choose the level of your annual income within Commonwealth Government set limits.
+Each year you can choose the level of your annual income within Australian Government set limits.
 You can also choose whether you want to receive payments fortnightly, monthly, quarterly, half yearly or annually.